 Ibanez are a well known and well respected guitar company although perhaps better known for their electric guitars.
 However, they do produce a good range of acoustic guitars and the Ibanez V50NJP-NT is from their budget range of acoustics.
 This is a no frills entry level guitar which really plays well and sounds good.
 Although made from cheaper woods the guitar is well put together and the neck plays well with a nice low action.
 Unlike the Lindo or the Ts-ideen the Ibanez does not have a cut-away which restricts access to the upper frets but that aside this is a good acoustic guitar for the money.

-The Yamaha F310 is a well put together guitar, as you would expect from a company like Yamaha and has all the looks of a more expensive instrument when you consider the price.
+The Yamaha F310 is a guitar that is well put together, as you would expect from a company like Yamaha, and has all the looks of a more expensive instrument when you consider the price.
 The body of the F310 is made from Meranti, a cost effective guitar wood often used in budget acoustics.
 The top is cut from a nice piece of spruce finished with a nice natural look that really sets off the instrument.
+Spruce is a good tone wood in acoustic guitars and the choice of spruce as the top for the F310 means that it has far better tonal qualities.

 The neck is made from Nato and has a rosewood fingerboard with 20 frets.
 There is no cut-away on the F310 so there is not such an easy access to the upper frets which you get with the Lindo or Ts-ideen but this is more than compensated for by the easy play neck which has a nice low action ideal for novices.
 The sound produced by the guitar is really rather good and the tuning stability of the F310 is brilliant so none of the frustrating de-tuning that you get from cheaper guitars.
 All in all, if you can stretch your budget a little, this is a great guitar for the beginner.